cb-unify-enterprise-poc/taskflow-ro-hands-on-lab/docs/03-multi-component-app.md

 Commit and push `deploy.yaml` to all three component repos.

-## Step 4 — Create Environments
+## Step 4 — Create Environments (No action needed here)

 Environments are created once at the **organization** level, then linked to whichever Applications need them — they aren't created "inside" an Application.
+(THIS STEP HAS ALREADY BEEN COMPLETED PRIOR TO THE LAB)

 1. Go to your organization's **Configurations > Environments**.
 2. Select **Create environment** and create `DEV`.